Surgery

 Orthopaedic surgery performed at Belmont Vet Centre is usually either Bone Fractures, or Joint/Ligament Injury surgery and may be as a result of a traumatic accident (fall, hit by car, foot in pothole when running), but could also include correction of congenital and developmental limb deformities or removal of cancers involving bones.

-Fracture investigation and repair in animals involves stabilising the patient, diagnosing the extent of the injuries, and fixation of broken bones to allow them to heal.
-Stabilisation means dealing with any life-threatening problems such as damaged internal organs, and shock.
 Diagnostic radiographs (X-rays) are taken to determine the extent of and repair type for any fractures.
 Some repair options are available and are selected depending on the type of fracture, sometimes in combination.
 They include: splinting, cerclage wiring around the bone, screws, plates, pinning and external skeletal fixation (external frame).

 The surgical procedure for other orthopaedic injuries (such as anterior cruciate ligament rupture) is similar, with the diagnosis being made at a consultation.
 And then confirmed with X-rays and examination under anaesthetic.
 Repair consists of stabilising the joint if unstable, and removing any torn, or damaged tissue likely to cause future problems.